-Join Peggy Fisher for an in-depth discussion in this video Network optimization with trees, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Network optimization with trees, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Using trees and graph theory,…we can help with network optimization.…Optimization is the process of looking…for the best solution, whether this is…the shortest path, a minimum spanning tree,…or a minimum circuit.…One important example of optimization…is evaluating the amount of space…used to store information.…Remember, text files are stored on computers…as binary strings, a series of ones and zeroes,…in which each character is assigned…a binary code representing that character.…